 Companies that show they know how to treat customers well can generally keep them — after all, there are enough bad businesses around that it’s usually better to stick with a known quantity.

 And when it comes to customer service, there are various skills required to achieve an outstanding level of quality.
 In this piece, we’re going to look at some that are distinctly underrated at a business level: customer service skills that affect companies far more significantly than they’re often thought to.
 Let’s begin:

 Sincere Empathetic Investment

 Empathy is a core part of great customer service.
-You need to be able to consider what it’s like to be on the other end of the call (or live chat), because only then will you appreciate why people get so frustrated and how you can best address their concerns.
+You need to be able to consider what it’s like to be on the other end of the call (or live chat) because only then will you appreciate why people get so frustrated and how you can best address their concerns.
 But empathy alone isn’t enough — there needs to be something more.

 So what is it that’s missing in most cases?
 As I see it, there are 2 additional ingredients required to achieve exceptional customer service.
 Firstly, there’s sincerity: modern customers will see through insincerity, and considering an issue from an empathetic standpoint won’t achieve much if you’re evidently being manipulative with your tactics.

-Secondly, there’s investment.
+Secondly, there’s an investment.
 If you’re empathetic and sincere but the system doesn’t allow you to get invested in the issues you’re dealing with, then you’ll never be able to provide top-notch service.
 This is incredibly common due to an obsession with basic metrics.